sciZer0/7/v/README.md

 <p>&nbsp</p>
-<h2 align="center">THE VOTE BLOCKCHAIN</h2>
+<h2 align="center">THE UNICORN BLOCKCHAIN</h2>
 <p align="center">
 Revolutionary Blockchain<br>
 </p>

 <br>

-The Vote blockchain is a next-gen, layer-1, DAO-style blockchain.
+The Unicorn blockchain is a next-gen, layer-1, DAO-style blockchain.

 From day one, the blockchain is simultaneously: